A Preconditioned Difference of Convex Algorithm for Truncated Quadratic Regularization with Application to Imaging: Preconditioned DCA : convergence and preconditioners

+Moreover, we will also employ the extrapolation framework that can bring out certain acceleration \cite{WCP} for a lot of cases.
+The extrapolation strategy is originated from Nesterov's accelerated gradient method.
+To this end, let's introduce the extrapolation parameter $\beta$ such that $\{\beta_{t}\} \subseteq [0,1)$ and $\sup _{t} \beta_{t}<1$.
+The extrapolation step is done by $y^{t}= x^{t}+\beta_{t}(x^{t}-x^{t-1})$ where the previous iteration $x^{t-1}$ is incorporated.
+With these preparations, we now give our algorithmic framework, i.e., the Algorithm \ref{alg:pre:dca}.
+Henceforth, we will consider the proposed Algorithm \ref{alg:pre:dca} with efficient preconditioners for solving the problem.

-While $M=LI$ with $I$ denoting the identity operator, Algorithm \ref{alg:pre:dca} reduces to the proximal extrapolation DCA proposed in \cite{WCP} with different conditions on $P_1$ and $P_2$.
+Supposing the Lipschitz constant of $f$ in Algorithm \ref{alg:pre:dca} is $L$, {if choosing $M=L\bds{I}$ with $\bds{I}$ denoting the identity operator (or the identity matrix when vectoring $\bds{x}$)}, Algorithm \ref{alg:pre:dca} reduces to the proximal extrapolation DCA proposed in \cite{WCP} with different conditions on $P_1$ and $P_2$.
 We employ the metric induced by $M$, which can bring out great flexibility to deal with the linear system with efficient preconditioners.
-Our motivation mainly comes from the following Lemma \ref{lem:feaible:percon}. \begin{lemma} With appropriately chosen linear operator $M\geq L_0I$ with constant $L_0\geq L$, the iteration \eqref{eq:proxi:y} actually can be reformulated as the following classical preconditioned iteration
+Let's take the following Lemma \ref{lem:feaible:percon} for example to illustrate our motivation, {where we can reformulate \eqref{eq:proxi:y} as the classical preconditioned iteration \cite{SA}. } \begin{lemma} With appropriately chosen linear operator $M\geq L_0\bds{I}$ with positive constant $L_0\geq L$, the iteration \eqref{eq:proxi:y} actually can be reformulated as the following classical preconditioned iteration

 where

 \end{lemma} \begin{proof} Denote $b_1^t = \xi^t -\nabla f(y^t) $.
 By the structure of $P_1^A$ or $P_1^I$ in \eqref{eq:dc:convex}, we see

 We thus have